You'll notice on this site that I regularly mention the priority that must be given to therapeutic essential oils.

 From this definition, there are several elements that are necessary to the production of a quality therapeutic essential oil.

-Because of the growing demand for essential oils, there is a temptation for unscrupulous businesses to profit from them.
-As a result, the unsuspecting consumer thinks she may be getting a good deal on a healing oil that will help her or her family, when in fact the oil she has purchased has no therapeutic value -- and may even cause harm.
+As a result, an unsuspecting consumer may think she is getting a good deal on an oil that will help his or her family, when in fact the oil purchased has little or no therapeutic value -- and may even cause harm.

 Let me give you a couple of examples. . .